 Ptosis is a drooping of the upper eyelid.
 A droopy eyelid can cause blurring of vision or watering of the eye due the weight of the eyelid pressing on the front of the eye.

-A Droopy eyelid commonly occurs due to an aging change, or chronic contact lens wear & after eye surgery (e.g. cataract).
+A droopy eyelid commonly occurs due to an ageing change, or chronic contact lens wear & after eye surgery (e.g. cataract).

 If left untreated, a ptosis can cause affect the superior field of vision causing patients to raise their eyebrows constantly (leading to headaches) or tipping their head back in an attempt to gain clear vision.
 It can become a cosmetic issue, affecting a person’s self esteem.